rack-io/rackio-socket/README.md

 # rackio-socket
-A Rackio extension to add a WebSocket Server to Rackio
+A Rackio extension to add a SocketIO Server to Rackio

 ## Installation